ARP Quadra

 It has a simple arpeggiator for the lead section and memorizes intervals between the two lead VCOs.
 Vibrato, LFO and a fast square wave trill can be added to the arpeggiation.
 There are the two independent portamento rates for each VCO, whether locked together or in interval mode.
 This is useful in either multiple or single trigger mode.

 The top three octaves of the keyboard have a mechanical touch sensor that can either pitch bend or impact brilliance and filter.
 Unique is the flat pedal feature which allows pedaling to dip individual notes and chords a semitone below so they rise to pitch with the envelope’s attack.

 Extensive CV/Gate facilities allow two external sequencers to independently control both the bass and the lead.
 It is capable of four independent outs, stereo out, mono, and mono XLR but hidden in the quad outs is TRS facility for processing and returning effects on individual parts of the four sections to be recombined with external audio at a built-in mixer, which includes an internal compressor circuit.
 Like all ARP synthesizers of this series (2800) its true character opens up with selective use of the optional foot pedals.

-The Quadra uses the typical ARP orange and black color scheme of the company's later years including the orange leather end pieces and the clean XLR out for DI console recording.
+The Quadra uses the typical ARP orange and black color scheme of the company's later years including the orange “leather” look end pieces and the clean XLR out for DI console recording.

+The price was comparable with the recently released Prophet 5, and even more expensive than buying an ARP Omni 2 and an Odyssey separately.
+It didn’t sell well.

+In 2021, Synthchaser released a MIDI adapter for the ARP Quadra.